Dekomoro/Pipewire-Virtual-Surround/README.md

 # Setup
 replace `sofa-path` with a sofa file of your choosing.
-You can download many of them from https://kutt.it/BinauralHRTF replace `eq-path` with a non-stereo convolution eq from https://autoeq.app (Easyeffects eq presets will not work.
-Those are parametric and I chose to go convolution over personal preference and ease of use.)
+You can download many of them from https://kutt.it/BinauralHRTF

 Those who were able to enable the filter-chain service earlier can copy this to `~/.config/pipewire/filter-chain.conf.d/99-virtual-surround.conf`.
 Anyone else will have to copy this to `~/.config/pipewire/pipewire.conf.d/99-virtual-surround.conf`.